-Pat Burnell was a key instigator in setting up the DDL Conference over 25 years ago.
+Pat Burnell was a key instigator in setting up the DDL Conference 30 years ago.
 Her vision was for a conference that is accessible and inclusive to all.
 She was passionate about aerosol science and in her own words “those who do the research should present their work, not their stuffy old boss or academic supervisors”.

 This award recognises the vision of Pat Burnell and has been designed to encourage junior researchers from either academia or industry to present their work at the DDL Conference.